JoannaAtMarist/accessible-design-presentation/Accessible & Inclusive Design Presentation README.md

 # Accessible & Inclusive Design Presentation

-This group presentation was created for a Systems Design course at Marist College.
+This group presentation was created for a Systems Design course at Marist University.
 It explores human-centered, inclusive, and accessible design principles across real-world environments including web interfaces, games, and educational settings.

 ## Topics Covered